kimai/kimai/README.md

 It is open for changes and input from the community, your [ideas and questions](https://github.com/kevinpapst/kimai2/issues) are welcome.

 > Kimai uses a rolling release concept for delivering updates.
-> You can upgrade Kimai at any time, you don't need to wait for the next official release.
+> You don't have to wait for the next official release, upgrade it at any time from the master branch,
-> The master branch is always deployable, release tags are only snapshots of the current development version.
+> which is always deployable - release tags are simple snapshots of the development version.

 Release versions will be created on a regular base (approx. one release every 2 months).
 Every code change, whether it's a new feature or a bugfix, will be done on the master branch.